jana-aridi/taskify/README.md

 Tech Stack:
 -----------

 Frontend: React, and MaterialUI
 Backend: Node.js and JavaScript
-Database: MongoDB to manage task and user data.
+Database: MongoDB to manage task, workspace and user data
-Authentication: JWT-based approach for authentication and session management.
+Authentication: JWT-based approach for authentication and session management & JOI to ensure password complexity.
-Design: Figma and Canva to design the UI before starting to implement the work.